opencmii/codecharge/dist-ccs/Projects/readme.txt

-demos-php: Quick static demo made from php variant demos to showcase the Design Template.
-This is not a data driven application.
+basic-linux-mysql-php: Basic demo application making use of codecharge php variant to showcase the Design Template.
-cadms:
-obe: